Jumio/mobile-sdk-android/docs/integration_netverify-fastfill.md

 Upon `onNetverifyNoUSAddressFound` after a Fastfill US Driver License back side scan in barcode mode, you can start a front side scan in OCR mode (fallback) to receive the address (if needed) and/or confirm the scan.

-Upon `onNetverifyFaceOnBackside` after a backside scan of an ID or Driver License, the scanning will restart automatically to let the user recapture the backside, as a face was detected, indicating that the user has scanned the frontside in error.
+Upon `onNetverifyDisplayFlipDocumentHint` after a backside scan of an ID or Driver License, the scanning will restart automatically to let the user recapture the backside, indicating that the user has scanned the frontside again instead of the backside.

 Upon `onNetverifyFaceInLandscape`, notify the user that he should rotate the device to portrait orientation to continue with face scanning.